Fastmancz/DownloadTableConfig/README.md

   - e.g. `[Mark Red 12.0 0.125] materials/decals/custom/redstar.vmt`
 - Arguments cannot contain `]` (must be escaped to use `\]`)
 - String arguments with whitespace must be quoted e.g. `[PrefixName 1.0 "whitespace test"]`
+- Lines are trimed before proccesing, so you can indent lines with whitespaces or tabs

 File example:
 ```